Unimeal

 Select your gender

-A high-protein diet focuses on increasing protein intake while balancing fats and carbohydrates.
+A high-protein meal plan focuses on increasing protein intake while balancing fats and carbohydrates.
 Protein is essential for muscle repair, metabolism, and overall health.
-This diet includes lean meats, fish, eggs, dairy, legumes, and other protein-rich foods.
-It’s popular for weight loss and muscle gain because it helps keep you full longer and supports lean muscle mass.
+This meal plan includes lean meats, fish, eggs, dairy, legumes, and other protein-rich foods.
+It’s popular for weight loss and muscle gain due to its ability to keep you full longer and support lean muscle mass.

 Tera

-A high-protein diet helps with weight loss by reducing appetite and boosting metabolism.
-Protein-rich foods take longer to digest, keeping you satisfied and reducing calorie intake.
+A high-protein meal plan helps with weight loss by reducing appetite and boosting metabolism.
+Protein foods take longer to digest, keeping you satisfied and reducing calorie intake.
 Additionally, your body burns more calories digesting protein compared to fats and carbs.
 High-protein meals can prevent muscle loss during weight loss, ensuring that fat, not muscle, is burned.

 Tera